Getting comfortable being uncomfortable is a major key to sustained growth.

 Last week we talked about the importance of getting serious with your training in order to see fantastic results.
 This week’s topic is even deeper.

 In order to truly make progress in training and in life, you have to get comfortable being uncomfortable.

 Discomfort makes you more desperate to change your situation.

 And being uncomfortable forces you to make moves.

 There is one principal that reveals the importance of getting comfortable being uncomfortable.
-It is:

 1) Being Uncomfortable Forces You To Change

 I was very uncomfortable when my personal training career started.
 I did not know how to get clients or how to market myself as a trainer.

 It was extremely uncomfortable when my first car broke down.